julien-muke/react-app-ec2-terraform/README.md

 4. Enter the "User name" i will use `ec2-terraform` then click "Next"

 ![Image](https://github.com/user-attachments/assets/45c24e90-faa2-4728-8e0d-7a24a023d953)
-5. Set permissions, choose "Attached policies directly" search and choose `AmazonEC2FullAccess` and `AmazonEC2FullAccess` then click "Next"
+5. Set permissions, choose "Attached policies directly" search and choose `AmazonEC2FullAccess` and `AdminstratorAccess` then click "Next"

 ![Image](https://github.com/user-attachments/assets/a78f2a07-39b3-4959-8df6-2c8646fee142)